afrechtoasta/myPortfolio/manual.md

 ## 1. Extracting Files
   - Navigate to File Explorer on Windows and Finder on MacOS.
 Once there, find the ‘Download’ section and click on it.
   - Find the file you downloaded and click on it to highlight it.
-  - You’ll notice that each file has information about it broken into columns, like Name, Size, Date Added or Date Modified.
+  - You’ll notice that each file has information about it broken into columns, like Name, Size, Date Added, or Date Modified.
 We are looking at the column titled either Type or Kind.
-So focusing on your highlighted file find
+So, focusing on your highlighted file find

 ## 2. The Type or Kind of File
-  - If you see .package, .ts4script, or .txt it won’t have to be extracted, so you can move to the next section.
+  - If you see .package, .ts4script, or .txt, it won’t have to be extracted, so you can move to the next section.
   - If you see .zip, .rar, or .7z, it’ll have to be extracted.
 Which can be found [here](#2-how-do-i-extract-my-files-after-downloading-them) in the FAQ section.
   - Once the file has been extracted it's time to place it into the game, select the file and press either Command + C or Ctrl + X